wyeworks/blog/source/_posts/2015-11-16-immutable-strings-in-ruby-2-dot-3.markdown

 ## Garbage collection

-Now let's enable garbage collection, remove object count and see what [GC.stat][6] has to say. `GC.stat` will return a hash with garbage collection stats, the key we're interested on are:
+Now let's remove object count and enable garbage collection and see what [GC.stat][6] has to say. `GC.stat` will return a hash with garbage collection stats, the key we're interested on are: